Surging Montana GOP eyes big prize: US Senate seat in 2024

 Zinke and Rosendale faced off previously in the 2014 GOP U.S. House primary.
 Zinke narrowly prevailed in that five-way race and was elected twice to the House.
 He left soon after his second election to join Trump's cabinet for less than two years before resigning amid numerous ethics investigations.

-After narrowly winning the 2022 Republican primary, Zinke used almost all of his campaign cash — more than $6 million — to fend off a challenge from Missoula attorney Monica Tranel.
+After narrowly winning the 2022 Republican primary, Zinke used most of his campaign cash — more than $6 million — to fend off a challenge from Missoula attorney Monica Tranel.
 Rosendale cruised to a second term and had more than $1 million in cash remaining as of Oct.
 19.

+Tester has raised $4 million in campaign cash since his 2018 re-election and has about $2.5 million remaining.

-Those amounts are dwarfed by the record-setting sums spent during Republicans’ prior to attempts to unseat Tester.
+Those amounts are dwarfed by the sums spent during Republicans’ prior to attempts to unseat Tester.

 The $47 million dumped into Montana’s 2012 Senate election set a record for campaign spending in the state.
 The 2018 Rosendale-Tester race set a new record, $73 million, broken two years later with $145 million spent in former Gov. Steve Bullock’s failed attempt to beat Republican Sen. Steve Daines.